ixtendio/Polyglot-Language-Switcher-2/README.md

 # Polyglot Language Switcher 2

-The Polyglot Language Switcher plugin allows you easily switch between the languages supported by your website.
+Polyglot Language Switcher is a JavaScript component which allows you to display  a popup with the languages supported by your website.

-It was conceived as a drop-down menu with or without flag icons.
+This component has 3 implementations:

+-jQuery Plugin
+-AngularJS Directive
+-ReactJS Component

+Information about its usage and configuration can be found here: http://www.ixtendo.com/polyglot-language-switcher-2/.